vinci1it2000/schedula/README.rst

 WinPython install
 -----------------
+The *WinPython* distribution is just a collection of the pre-compiled binaries for *Windows* containing all the scientific packages we need, and much more.
+It is not update-able, and has a semi-regular release-cycle of 3 months.

 1. Install the latest python-3 (preferably 64 bit) from https://winpython.github.io/.
    Prefer an installation-folder without any spaces leading to it.